aretext/aretext/client-server-design.md

 Client-Server Lifecycle
 -----------------------

 The server process may be run by the init system.
-However, by default the server will be started by a client on-demand and terminate some time after all clients have disconnected.
+However, by default the server will be started by a client on-demand and terminate after all clients have disconnected (optionally after some "linger" delay).

 This follows a procedure similar to tmux: